Shivanasamudra is one of the best waterfalls near Bangalore and also among popular one day trip from Bangalore. It is about 130 km from Bangalore.

 The pond where the water drops from the mountain is not very deep.
 Visitors can walk to a point where they can stand beneath the falling water and enjoy a refreshing bath.
 However, visitors need to exercise caution while putting their heads under a thick stream of water as the water drops down with immense force.
 Apart from waterfalls, the place is also known for its serene atmosphere.
 There is one more waterfall above Kudlu Theertha called Manga Theertha but there is no direct access to this fall.

 Koodlu Theertha has remained as an isolated beauty that can only be reached by trekking through the dense forest.
 To reach the waterfall, trekkers have to cross the river Sita through a bridge built across it.
-The trek route penetrates further into the forest for ...
+The ...

 At a distance of 32 km from Agumbe and 35 km from Udupi, Jomlu Theertha Falls is a mesmerizing waterfall situated at Handikallu village near Agumbe.
 It is one of the breathtaking waterfalls in Karnataka and among the best places to visit in Agumbe as part of the Agumbe Tour.